KvGeijer/zote/ideas.md

 * Implement syntacti analysis for if/else expressions.
 If we use the value of such an expression we might want to force it to have both if and else?
 Could do for eg blocks as well.

-* Add _nil_.
-We really need it for empty returns.
-What to call it though?

 * Add structs.
   * What features should they have?
 For example would be nice to implment some point struct for AoC...